It is estimated there are more than 8,000 tonnes of space debris in low earth orbit, spread across tens of thousands of objects.

 Read more at the link above but this video also provides an excellent overview.

-The UK Government recently invested in OneWeb, a satellite-based communication provider aimed at government, commercial and telecommunications markets (unlike Elon Musk’s Starlink system).
+The UK Government recently invested in OneWeb, a satellite-based communication provider aimed at government, commercial, and telecommunications markets (unlike Elon Musk’s Starlink system).

-Despite the troubled past of OneWeb, at least one aspect has a debris-related advantage, not only will the OneWeb Arrow satellites operate at a higher altitude to avoid most space debris, but they will also de-orbit themselves at the end of their lifespan.
+Despite the troubled past of OneWeb, at least one aspect has a debris-related advantage.
+Not only will the OneWeb Arrow satellites operate at a higher altitude to avoid most space debris, but they will also de-orbit themselves at the end of their lifespan.

-However, if control is lost of satellites at this altitude, they will likely take a very long time to come down of their own accord, creating yet more problems.
+However, if control is lost of satellites at this altitude, they will likely take a very long time to come down of their accord, creating yet more problems.

 So, OneWeb satellites have a ‘docking plate’ that can interface with the End of Life Services by Astroscale-demonstration (ELSA-d) satellite from another company called Astroscale.
 The Astroscale mission control centre is in the UK, the National In-Orbit Servicing Control Centre funded by a £4.2m grant from UK Research and Innovation (UKRI).

-There is much more to this subject than a short blog post can convey but one thing struck me when reading about it.
+There is much more to this subject than a short blog post can convey, but one thing struck me when reading about it.

 If you can de-orbit a satellite using a grapple or another dedicated satellite, can you do the same to one that is providing navigation, weapon guidance or ISTAR for an enemy?

-This works both ways and we might pause to ask what would a) be the difference between this and an anti-satellite missile, and b) would launching a de-orbit satellite be construed as an aggressive act, perhaps triggering escalation.
+This works both ways, and we might pause to ask what a) would be the difference between this and an anti-satellite missile, and b) would launching a de-orbit satellite be construed as an aggressive act, perhaps triggering escalation.

 We might already be behind, as the Centre for Strategic Studies noted recently, the Chinese SJ-17 satellite has a grapple and has been acting in an ‘unusual manner’

-Can we afford not to have some skin in the game here or should stay clear of it?
+Can we afford not to have some skin in the game here, or should stay clear of it?

 Discover more from Think Defence

-Subscribe to get the latest posts to your email.
+Subscribe to get the latest posts sent to your email.